…FOR YOUR APPAREL BRAND

 Strive to continuously improve your online store experience.
 Test different solutions.
 Track the user behavior and analyze.
 See what the best options are and adjust accordingly.

 Ask for the permission to email your visitors, and then regularly uptake them about new arrivals and other relevant information.
 Email marketing is a great way for you to interact with your audience while promoting your brand and increase your sales.

 32. Technical platform

 Choose an e-commerce platform that suits your needs.
-Start by listing all you requirement for your online store, and start looking around for one that corresponds to those.
-The need differs if you are a one-person clothing brand packaging your garments yourself, or if you are larger brand, split in different locations with external stock handling.
-Online stores may appear quite similar when visiting online, but there are tremendous differences on the backside.
+Start by listing all your requirements for your online store, and start looking around for one that corresponds to those.
+The need differs if you are a one-person clothing brand packaging your garments yourself, or if you are a larger brand, split in different locations with external stock handling.
+Online stores may appear quite similar when visiting online, but there are tremendous differences in the backside.
 If you want a quick and easy solution, where you can focus on other things than running a website, we recommend you take a look at Shopify.
 Click the button below to get a 14-day free trial Shopify.

 33. Make an awesome product

 This is your foundation.
 Make an awesome product that speaks for itself.
 Your garments need to be outstanding if you want all of the points above to matter at all.
 Put your products first.
 Focus on getting your collection right, meeting your high standards.
 After the sale is made, this is what will keep your brand alive and moving forward.